kyeser/bibliographies/covid-19-music.md

 * Schäfer, Ulrike.
 2020. “[What It’s Like, Playing to an Empty Hall](https://slippedisc.com/2020/03/what-its-like-playing-to-an-empty-hall/).” *Slipped Disc*, March 14, 2020.
 * Shpigel, Ben.
 2020. “[The Red Sox Organist Is Providing All the Baseball You Need Right Now](https://www.nytimes.com/2020/06/20/sports/baseball/coronavirus-red-sox-organist.html).” *The New York Times*, June 20, 2020.
 * St. Michel, Patrick.
 2020. “[Live Music Needs Structural Change to Survive COVID-19](https://www.japantimes.co.jp/culture/2020/05/08/music/live-music-covid-19/).” *The Japan Times*, May 8, 2020.
+* Stearns, David Patrick.
+2020. “[The Ever-Changing World of Classical Performance: How Our New Reality Might Shape What We Hear](https://www.wqxr.org/story/ever-changing-world-classical-performance-how-our-new-reality-might-shape-what-we-hear/).” *WQXR Blog*, August 6, 2020.
 * Strub, Spencer.
 2020. “[Illness & Crisis, from Medieval Plague Tracts to Covid-19](https://www.nybooks.com/daily/2020/03/25/illness-and-crisis-from-medieval-plague-tracts-to-covid-19/).” *The New York Review of Books*, March 25, 2020.
 * Swed, Mark.
 2020. “[Can Artists Find a Silver Lining in the Cloud of COVID-19?
 Peter Sellars Is Looking](https://www.latimes.com/entertainment-arts/story/2020-04-11/coronavirus-pandemic-peter-sellars).” *‌Los Angeles Times*, April 11, 2020.
 * Taladrid, Stephania.
 2020. “[Meet the Italians Making Music Together Under Coronavirus Quarantine](https://www.newyorker.com/culture/video-dept/the-italians-making-music-on-balconies-under-coronavirus-quarantine).” *The New Yorker*, March 19, 2020.
-* Tommasini, Anthony. “[In a Pandemic, Musicians Play in Empty Halls for Audiences Online](https://www.nytimes.com/2020/03/13/arts/music/coronavirus-pandemic-music-streaming.html).” *The New York Times*, March 13, 2020.
+* Tommasini, Anthony.
+2020. “[In a Pandemic, Musicians Play in Empty Halls for Audiences Online](https://www.nytimes.com/2020/03/13/arts/music/coronavirus-pandemic-music-streaming.html).” *The New York Times*, March 13, 2020.
+* ———.
+2020. “[Classical Music Attracts Older Audiences.
+Good](https://www.nytimes.com/2020/08/06/arts/music/classical-music-opera-older-audiences.html).” *The New York Times*, August 6, 2020.
+* Vincent, Michael.
+2020. “[Commentary: 12 Ways the Pandemic Will Change Classical Music](https://www.ludwig-van.com/toronto/2020/07/22/commentary-12-ways-pandemic-will-change-classical-music/).” *Ludwig Van*, July 22, 2020.
+* Wenzel, John.
+2020. “[The Summer of No Music: Loss of Concerts Makes Denver Question Its Cultural Identity](https://theknow.denverpost.com/2020/08/10/denver-concerts-coronavirus-music-scene/242453/).” *The Denver Post*, August 10, 2020.
+* Williams, Kathryn, and Jodie Underhill.
+2020. “[ISM Global Literature Review: Music Performance, Education and COVID-19](https://www.ism.org/news/ism-publishes-global-literature-review).” *Incorporated Society of Musicians*, July 2020.
+* Willson, Flora.
+2020. “[Doorstep Recitals and Bespoke Gigs: How Classical Music is Adapting to the New Normal](https://www.theguardian.com/music/2020/aug/06/doorstep-recitals-and-live-jukeboxes-how-classical-music-is-adapting-to-the-new-normal).” *The Guardian*, August 6, 2020.
 * Zoladz, Lindsay.
 2020. “[Learning to Listen to, and Beyond, the Siren’s Call](https://www.nytimes.com/2020/04/05/arts/music/coronavirus-sirens-music.html).” *The New York Times*, April 5, 2020.